Derby and Derbyshire

 The Derby Schools Linking Programme was launched in 2017 by Global Education Derby, a small Development Education Centre with expertise in local and international linking.
 Working closely with another friendly local charity, The Open Centre; we recruited 16 enthusiastic classes to participate in our first linking year and this has continued to grow steadily.

-We are pleased to say that we are still linking in 2021-22; we have a core group of schools who have participated in our linking programme from the beginning and teachers who are great advocates of linking and every year, and we are keen to welcoming schools who are new to Linking.
-We are hoping that CPD and meet – ups can be face to face this year, building a sense of togetherness with other children and connecting children to build their confidence in contact with others, as well as supporting the return to schools.
+We are pleased to say that we are now recruiting for Linking in 2022-23; we have a core group of schools who have participated in our linking programme from the beginning and teachers who are great advocates of linking and every year, and we are keen to welcoming schools who are new to Linking.
+We are hoping that CPD and meet – ups can be face to face this year, building a sense of togetherness with other children and connecting children to build their confidence in contact with others.

 KS2 Case study: Darley Dale Primary School, Derbyshire (Y5) and St Giles (Special) School, Derby